-We all know Grandma’s potato salad is the BEST potato salad!
-My grandma’s potato salad recipe is no exception.
-It’s seriously SO GOOD!
-Potato salad is one of my favorite classic summer staples that pairs well with everything from burgers to grilled chicken and makes a great picnic side with sandwiches.
+My Grandma’s recipe for the BEST potato salad is seriously SO GOOD!
+This classic summer staple pairs well with everything from burgers to grilled chicken and makes a great picnic side with sandwiches.
 Throw this easy, traditional side dish together for family and friends and you’re sure to get tons of requests for the recipe.

 potato salad on a large white serving platter

-My grandma’s potato salad recipe started out as a super basic potato salad with just potatoes, eggs, mayo, sweet pickles and Dijon mustard.
+The recipe started out really basic, with just potatoes, eggs, mayo, sweet pickles and Dijon mustard.
 It was simple and delicious.
 However, she didn’t have the recipe actually written down and she also didn’t measure any of the ingredients.
-She just made it to feel and taste.
+She just eyeballed everything and made it to taste.

-• white vinegar (or use apple cider vinegar, if that’s what you have on hand)
+• White vinegar.
+This secret ingredient adds a lovely zing of flavor.
+You can use apple cider vinegar, if that’s what you have on hand.

 cubed potato in a white bowl alongside a boiled egg and potato salad sauce

-1. Quarter potatoes and boil in salted water, following the recipe instructions, below.
+1. Cook potatoes.
+Quarter potatoes and boil in salted water, following the recipe instructions, below.

-2. While potatoes are cooking, combine the dressing ingredients.
+2. Make the dressing.
+While potatoes are cooking, combine the potato salad dressing ingredients in a bowl.

-4. Refrigerate salad for at least 2 hours and overnight if possible.
+5. Chill.
+Refrigerate salad for at least 2 hours or overnight, if possible.
+Enjoy!

 • Start checking to see if potatoes are fork tender after about 15 minutes.
 You don’t want to overcook potatoes because they will get too mushy.